Care allowance

 - the maternity benefit,

-- the shared parental benefit, or
+- the shared parental benefit; or

-the parental benefit of an adoptive parent.
+- the parental benefit for adoptive parents.

-The daily amount of the shared parental benefit is forwarded to the Health Insurance Fund by the Social Insurance Board.
 The daily rate of income subject to social tax for the previous calendar year is calculated by the Health Insurance Fund on the basis of social tax data received from the Tax and Customs Board.

 Did you find what you were looking for?